-On May 2nd, 1980, Joy Division played what later be would be known as their last gig ever when they appeared at Birmingham University, England.
+On May 2nd, 1980, Joy Division played what would later be known as their last gig ever when they appeared at Birmingham University, England.

-The reason for this was that Joy Division had their three UK gigs immediately following this concert canceled before they were set to embark on their first US tour on May 21st—which as history would sadly show, was never to be.
+The reason for this was that Joy Division had their three UK gigs immediately following this concert canceled before they were to embark on their first US tour on May 21st—which, as history would sadly show, was never to be.

 Regarding the flyer, Neil Woodvine explains: